popphp/pop-form/README.md

 }
 ```

-Of course, the `strip_tags` filter will strip out and possible malicious tags.
+Of course, the `strip_tags` filter will strip out any possible malicious tags.
 The `htmlentities`
 filter is useful if the form has to render with the values in it again:

 ```html